RabaDaba1/AI-research-implementations/README.md

 # learning-deep-learning
-Implementations of fundamentals and newest DL concepts
+My implementations of fundamental and new machine / deep / reinforcement learning concepts.